Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 ## Acknowledgements

-The projects included here represent a joint effort by the following people at multiple Australian institutions.
+This website represents a joint effort by many people at multiple Australian institutions.
+A list of contributors is [available here](/contributors).

 {% include affiliation-tiles-selection.html %}